Columbia, South Carolina: 21st century and recent history

 During the 1990s and early 2000s the city worked to revitalize the downtown, as businesses had been pulled out to the suburbs.
 The Congaree Vista district along Gervais Street, once known as a warehouse district, became an area of art galleries, shops, and restaurants.
 The Colonial Life Arena (formerly known as the Colonial Center) opened in 2002, and brought several major entertainers and shows to Columbia.
 EdVenture, the largest children's museum in the Southeast, opened in 2003.
-The Village at Sandhill shopping center opened in 2004 in Northeast Richland County.
+The Village at Sandhill shopping center opened in 2004 in northeast Richland County.

 The Columbia Metropolitan Convention Center opened in 2004, and a new convention center hotel opened in September 2007.
 A public-private City Center Partnership has been formed to implement the downtown revitalization and boost downtown growth.
 In 2009, Columbia's most recent skyscraper, the Tower at Main and Gervais, was completed.
 Mayor Stephen K. Benjamin started his first term in July 2010, elected as the first African-American mayor in the city's history.

 Founders Park, home of USC baseball, opened in 2009.
 The South Carolina Gamecocks baseball team won two NCAA national championships in 2010 and in 2011.
 The 2010 South Carolina Gamecocks football team, under coach Steve Spurrier, earned their first appearance in the SEC championship.
 Historic flooding in the city in October 2015 forced the Gamecocks football team to move their October 10 home game.
 Segra Park (formerly Spirit Communications Park), home of the Columbia Fireflies, opened in April 2016.
-In 2017, the Gamecocks women's basketball team (under coach Dawn Staley) won their first NCAA championship, and the men's basketball team went to the Final Four for the first time.
-They won their second national championship in 2022.
+In April 2017, the Gamecocks women's basketball team (under coach Dawn Staley) won their first NCAA championship, and the men's basketball team went to the Final Four for the first time.
+They won their second national championship in 2022 and third in 2024.

 A Mast General Store was opened in 2011.
-The Music Farm opened a location in Columbia on Senate Street in 2014.
+The Music Farm (now called The Senate) opened a location in Columbia on Senate Street in 2014.
 In 2000, the Confederate battle flag was moved from the South Carolina State House to the Confederate monument.
 On July 10, 2015, the flag was removed from the monument to a museum in the wake of the Charleston church shooting a month before by Columbia-born resident Dylann Roof.
-In 2017, the central path of a total solar eclipse passed directly over the city and state capitol.
+In August 2017, the central path of a total solar eclipse passed directly over the city and state capitol.